 Early on, I read quite a bit about language acquisition and discovered that children need interactive language exposure in order to learn a language.
-This means that sitting your child in front of the television to watch minority language (ml) programs alone will not teach them that language.
+This means that sitting your child in front of the television to watch minority language programs alone will not teach them that language.
 Your child needs to be highly motivated to actually use the language in order to learn it, which is only possible if they are brought into contact with people who speak it and who they want or need to communicate with.
 Therefore, while ml television, music, toys etc. are all helpful aids to raising a bilingual child, they are not very useful in isolation.

-Active ml options can be:
+Active minority language options can be:

-Visits to ml country
+Visits to minority language country

-Passive ml options can be:
+Passive minority language options can be:

 As a non-native speaker, I tried to use lots of both.
 My particular challenges are poor accent, grammatical errors and vocabulary gaps/errors.
 To help Schmoo’s pronunciation, I showed her French DVDs, which I get second-hand from French eBay or French Amazon, and I played her lots of French music, such as the fabulous ‘Baby’s First Steps in…French,’ which she loved and ‘French Playground,’ which is very jazzy and gets played a lot en route to school.
 I’ve recently been informed by her French Club teacher that her accent is excellent, so it must all be helping!